WiFi routers and extenders review

 TP-Link WiFi extender

-Access points create new WiFi coverage zones in a home using Ethernet cabling.
 WiFi range extenders (repeaters) rebroadcast the existing signal but are limited by router distance, allow only one or two chained units, and often suffer from latency or dropouts.
-Many devices can operate as either an access point or a WiFi extender, depending on the selected mode.
-Prices are from $26.
+Prices are from $35.

 Mesh systems are essentially WiFi extenders with added features such as automatic roaming, unified SSID, and better load balancing.
 Prices from a $200